Extinction Rebellion: Paralympian James Brown jailed for plane glue stunt

 - Published

-A former Paralympian who glued himself to the roof of a plane during an Extinction Rebellion protest has been jailed for a year.
+A former Paralympic champion who glued himself to the roof of a plane during an Extinction Rebellion protest has been jailed for a year.

 James Brown, who is visually impaired, climbed on to the British Airways plane at London City Airport in October 2019.